tonynpm/weather-app/README.md

 # weather-app
-A One page weather application made with an API provided by https://www.weatherapi.com/
+A One page weather application made with an API provided by ##(the weather api)[https://www.weatherapi.com/].